 Sarah Iams, Assistant Director of Undergraduate Studies in Applied Mathematics; Lecturer of Applied Mathematics

 Patrick Ulrich, Associate Director for Undergraduate Studies in Environmental Science & Engineering

-Jose (Rafa) Hernandez (’19, CS, SEAS Student Diversity Committee)
+Jose (Rafa) Hernandez (’19, Computer Science, SEAS Student Diversity Committee)

-Christina Qiu (’19, AM, SEAS Student Diversity Committee)
+Christina Qiu (’19, Applied Mathematics, SEAS Student Diversity Committee)

 Tobias Egle (Material Science and Mechanical Engineering - Grad Council Co-president)

 Isaac Lage (Computer Science)